5.2.1 Data Acquisition

 - Humble

-source /opt/tros/humble/setup.bash# Start the launch file
+source /opt/tros/humble/setup.bash# Launch via launch file:

 ros2 launch hobot_usb_cam hobot_usb_cam.launch.py usb_video_device:=/dev/video8 -